 Jean Paris, exhibition catalogue from the Galerie Louis Carré, Paris, in 1990

 Known for constructing his works from lines, it was only natural for Albert Bitran to turn to engraving.
-Bitran explored many techniques—aquatint, etching, lithography, serigraphy, and more—and studied under experienced printers such as Fernand Mourlot, who printed Picasso and Chagall’s posters, among others.
+The painter Albert Bitran explored many techniques—aquatint, etching, lithography, serigraphy, and more—and studied under experienced printers such as Fernand Mourlot, who printed Picasso and Chagall’s posters, among others.

 The art critic Jean-Dominique Rey explains: “Engraving, for Albert Bitran, (…) means executing a work in itself from start to finish, independent of painting (…) it is above all, between chance and discovery, surprise and decision, pursuing an adventure fertile with discoveries.”